jokla/jokla.github.io/_pages/work.md

   - image_path: /work/lagadic_2016.jpg
     alt: "Lagadic"
     title: "My current lab"
-    excerpt: 'Research activities of the [Lagadic](http://www.irisa.fr/lagadic/) team deal with robot vision, visual servoing, real time visual tracking and SLAM for applications in localization, manipulation, navigation, medical robotics and augmented reality.
+    excerpt: 'Research activities of the [Lagadic](http://www.irisa.fr/lagadic/) team deal with robot vision, visual servoing, real-time visual tracking and SLAM for applications in localization, manipulation, navigation, medical robotics and augmented reality.
 Visual servoing consists in using the information provided by a vision sensor to control the movements of a dynamic system.
 Such systems are usually robot arms, or mobile robots, but can also be virtual robots, or even a virtual camera.'
     url: "http://www.irisa.fr/lagadic/"
     btn_label: "Read More"
     #btn_class: "btn--inverse"